avstack-lab/avstack-docs/docs/index.md

 The AVstack family of repositories rely on our [**CORE**][avstack-core] and [**API**][avstack-api] libraries.
 The core library provides data-source-agnostic definition of AV modules and implementation of algorithms.
 Meanwhile, the API library provides a simple interface for using benchmark AV datasets and simulators.

 In this documentation, we provide a set of how-to guides to help you get started with AVstack.
-To supplement, we also provide API-level documentation for the core and API libraries as well as for the [carla-sandbox][carla-sandbox].
+To supplement, we also provide API-level documentation for the core and API libraries as well as for the [avdev-sandbox][avdev-sandbox] and [carla-sandbox][carla-sandbox].

 <br/><br/>